Urpagin/DynamicWallpaper/README.md

 # Why?

 - Learning opportunity.
-- Allows multiple computers/friends to have the same collection of wallpapers.
+- Allows multiple computers/friends to share the same collection of wallpapers.

 # Security
 I am but a beginner, I cannot guarantee that there is no exploits.

 This is one of the reason I should add a password.
-On that note, adding some king of password-protected proxy should be the lazier but simpler option (like NGINX).
+On that note, adding some kind of password-protected proxy should be the lazier but simpler option (like NGINX).

 # Installation